Devonta Smith Player Prop Bets for the NFL Playoffs | Philadelphia vs. Tampa Bay 1/16/2022

 Season Stats

+- Smith has been targeted 104 times and has 64 catches, leading the Eagles with 916 yards (53.9 ypg) while hauling in five touchdowns this season.

-- So far this season, 21.1% of the 494 passes thrown by his team have gone Smith's way.
+- Smith has been the target of 104 of his team's 494 passing attempts this season, or 21.1% of the target share.

-- Smith has seen the ball thrown his way eight times in the red zone this season, 12.9% of his team's 62 red zone pass attempts.
+- With eight targets in the red zone this season, Smith has been on the receiving end of 12.9% of his team's 62 red zone pass attempts.

-- The Eagles have called a pass in 47.3% of their plays from scrimmage this year while staying on the ground 52.7% of the time.
-This offensive attack ranks 11th in the NFL in points scored.
+- The Eagles, who rank 11th in the NFL in points scored, have attempted a pass 47.3% of the time while running the ball 52.7% of the time.

 - Click over to SISportsbook and find the latest player props and odds for Smith's matchup with the Buccaneers.